mstradaa/DTN-simulator/README.md

 Direct communication can be unavailable due to obstructions and timing constraints, so the network relies on relays (Mars Orbiter, Lunar Satellites, Earth Satellite). \
 It uses opportunistic communication where satellites discover each other at runtime via beacons, and the contact duration is uncertain.

-For the sake of the project, the program simulates Mars transmission only when the satellite is on the right side.
+For this simulation, the program simulates Mars transmission only when the satellite is on the right side.

 The scenario allows activation of three different attacks: